-The idea is if you keep your heart rate in the “fat burning zone,” which is roughly 55% to 65% of your max heart rate, then you will magically burn more fat than at higher levels of exercise intensity.
+The idea is if you keep your heart rate in the “fat burning zone,” which is roughly 55% to 65% of your workout to optimally burn fat., then you will magically burn more fat than at higher levels of exercise intensity.

 Why work harder, when you can take it easy and burn more fat, right?

 Well this, my friends, is why the fat burning zone myth is so attractive.
 The truth is at best, the fat burning zone is very misleading, and at worst, it’s complete misinformation.

 This article will teach you 2 specific reasons why the fat burning zone is a myth so you can workout to optimally burn fat if that is your goal.